hyperledger-labs/perun-doc/source/concepts/protocols.rst

      with the intermediary.
 Hence, no on-chain interaction required.
    - Channel is settled,

-     - By unlocking the funds from the two ledger channel, if both parties agree on the final state of the channel through off-chain transactions.
+     - by unlocking the funds from the two ledger channel, if both parties agree on the final state of the channel through off-chain transactions; or
-     - By settling the either one or two (depending on the scenario) parent channel on the blockchain, otherwise.
+     - by settling either one or both (depending on the scenario) parent channels on the blockchain, otherwise.

        In this case, the parent channels and all other sub-channels, virtual channels opened using the parent channel will also be settled.